ugbodagadave/Esther/memory-bank/activeContext.md

 # Active Context: Esther

 ## 1. Current Focus
-The current focus is on fixing the bugs in the Portfolio Performance Tracker feature.
+The current focus is on completing the bug fix for the Portfolio Performance Tracker feature and preparing for the next feature development cycle.

 ## 2. Recent Changes & Decisions
+- **Portfolio Performance Bug Fix**: Fixed a critical bug in the `portfolio_performance` function where the time period was not being correctly parsed from user input.
+The new implementation is more robust and handles a wider variety of user inputs (e.g., "14 days", "28d", "last month").
 - **Portfolio Performance Tracker**: Implemented the core feature, including database schema changes, new API client methods, and the conversational flow.
 - **Error Handling**: Implemented a robust error handling system for the wallet addition feature.
 This includes creating custom exceptions, refactoring the database and main application logic to handle these exceptions gracefully, and adding comprehensive unit tests to ensure the new system works as expected.
 - **UI Improvements**: The UI of the secure wallet input web app has been updated to a dark-themed, neo-brutalism design.